April 21, 2021: GI Affiliate David Schmid featured in the USC Annenberg Media article Colton Underwood coming out represents a larger conversation.

 August 24, 2020: UB News: UB research on gender and leadership emergence wins award

-GI Affiliate, Emily Grijalva, and her team, wins top award from the journal Personnel Psychology.
+GI Affiliate, Emily Grijalva, and their team, wins top award from the journal Personnel Psychology.

 August 19, 2020: GI Affiliate Victoria Wolcott published a piece in The Conversation entitled "Suffragists used hunger strikes as a powerful tool of resistance – a tactic still employed by protesters 100 years on."

-August 14, 2020: UBNow: Lillian Williams, Gender Institute Executive Committee Member, featured in article regarding her research of Mary Talbert.
+August 14, 2020: UBNow: Lillian Williams, Gender Institute Executive Committee Member, featured in article regarding their research of Mary Talbert.

 Cody Mejeur and Margaret Rhee, GI Affiliates, inaugurate a creative, critical, feminist and queer new media lab within the Department of Media Study for ongoing and community-based digital art projects.
 They were assisted by awesome student creators Andrea Pagan, Blair Johnson, and Awa Sow.

 They will continue to update the website in coming weeks with more information on current and future plans, and would love to hear your thoughts and interests for the lab and new site.
 We also welcome new lab members and collaborators!